wdk-docs/jsdoc-docs/docs/_sources/tags/tags-mixes.rst.txt

       Now we add a FormButton class and call a “mix” function that mixes all of the Eventful functions into FormButton, so that FormButton can also fire events and have listeners.
-We use the @mixes tag to indicate that FormButton mixes the Eventful functions.
+We use the :rst:dir:`@mixes` tag to indicate that FormButton mixes the Eventful functions.

       .. code-block:: js
-         :caption: Using the @mixes tag
+         :caption: Using the :rst:dir:`@mixes` tag

          /**
           * @constructor FormButton